 The power of physical activity cannot be emphasized enough.
 In our most recent poll, over 60 percent of health care providers said their most effective antidote to stress levels was walking, running, biking, or any other movement — in whatever time allows.
 Even if you don’t have access to a gym, any activity counts, whether indoors and outdoors.

-For more tips, join our free “Weekly Wind-Down,” a new 15-minute series every Friday at noon, created specifically for health care staff.
-Each session features:
+PCDC held a free 15-minutes “Weekly Wind-Down,” created specifically for health care staff.
+Each session featured:

 - A live 5-minute guided relaxation practice